meffie/canton-tabletop.org/content/posts/2025/27-02__Game-Night:-Gunfights-and-Zombies.md

 lucky rolls on dynamite explosions!
 The table was alive with the banter of cowboys and outlaws, and the occasional frustrated groan as a carefully laid plan was foiled by a lucky dice roll.
-It was a perfect blend of strategy and chance, capturing the spirit of the Old West in a fun and engaging way."
+It was a perfect blend of strategy and chance, capturing the spirit of the Old West in a fun and engaging way.

 ## Meanwhile, at the "Dead of Winter" Table: